UNDP Europe and Central Asia

 Exclusion is widespread and inequalities are on the rise.
 In many countries, decent employment is scarce while social safety nets are outdated.
 Women’s participation in the workforce and politics remains limited.
 Youth are particularly at risk of being marginalized at a time of rapid economic change.

 Outward and transit migration flows are among the highest globally, with many countries in the region experiencing extensive depletion of human capital.
+Impacts from the war in Ukraine have not only been felt in-country, but across the region, especially around energy, migration and supply chains.

 One of the biggest challenges will be to reconcile economic growth with social progress and environmental sustainability.
 Climate change is already exerting pressure on shared natural resources and triggering devastating weather events.
 And in some countries, conflicts and governance issues persist, exacerbated by weak social cohesion, ethnic tensions and violent extremism.